 This does seem to us to be the most thorough mix guide we’ve seen for small home gardens.
 The concepts and methods are solid and following these instructions should result in a thriving organic living soil (OLS) that can be used for most crops.

-Recently I’ve become aware of a trend in home gardening and small organic farming towards mixing an organic living soil (OLS) to create a soil food web (SFW) Link.
+Recently I’ve become aware of a trend in home gardening and small organic farming towards mixing organic living soil (OLS) to create a soil food web (SFW) Link.
 It allows a farmer or home gardener to use nature to feed their plants and prevent pests.
-It is the cleanest, most Earth friendly farming method on the planet.
+It is the cleanest, most Earth-friendly farming method on the planet.
 This document is not about the details of an SFW, it’s about creating one.
 I encourage you to read and learn about the ecosystem of your living soil.
-It will change everything you thought you knew about gardening and hopefully help you take the leap to build your very own SFW.
-Tad Hussey from KIS Organics has offered some tips and expanded on some concepts.
-Thanks Tad!
+It will change everything you thought you knew about gardening and hopefully help you make the leap to building your very own SFW.

 While trying to source, mix, and cook my soil, I ran into a few issues that I was able to overcome.
 Here’s what I learned:

-Through trial and error I found an easy method that works for me.
+Through trial and error, I found an easy method that works for me.
 I’ve documented my method and I encourage you to try it and improve on it.
-It’s really easy as long as you have the space, time, and energy.
+It’s really easy as long as you have space, time, and energy.

 The steps and pictures below will walk you through the process I use to mix and cook my own OLS.
 I will break down the steps of the KIS Organics suggested recipe and give a detailed explanation of how I do that step.
 Use what you have available and make your own compost/castings whenever possible.